angular/projects/README.md

 1. Start the selenium server: `webdriver-manager start`
 1. `protractor protractor.conf.js`

+## Multi project development

+* call `scripts/dev-dep.sh` to replace a dependency in `node_modules` with a symlink.
+   E.g. `scripts/dev-dep.sh templating` will replace `node_modules/templating` with a symlink
+   to `../templating`.
+If that folder already exists it will just use it.
+Otherwise it will clone `templating` from Github and store it there.
+* call `scripts/npm-dep.sh` to revert this change.

 ### Code Style Guide

 * Use 2 spaces as tab, see .editorconfig